-A typical configuration is illustrated below, consisting of a power shelf with an Intelligent networked Controller Module (ICM), two 700W Power Modules, a Battery Management Module (BMMD) with two battery input breakers (Battery 1 lower, 2 upper), and a Load Distribution (LDM) module (with output breaker 1 to 4).
-This single 1U high shelf illustrated provides a remotely controlled 1400W hot-swap power supply with built in battery breakers, LVD contactor, advanced battery management capability, and four channels of intelligent remotely controlled power distribution.
+A typical configuration is shown in Figure 1, consisting of an ICT-2U4 power chassis with Intelligent Control Module (ICM), four 700W Power Modules, Battery Management Module (BMMD) with two battery input breakers (battery 1 lower, 2 upper), and Load Distribution (LDM) module (with output breaker 1 to 12).
+The configuration shown provides a 2.8kW N+1 hot-swappable redundant DC power system with built in battery breakers, LVD contactor, advanced battery management capability, and twelve channels of intelligent remotely controlled power distribution.
+Every aspect of the system can be monitored and controlled over an Ethernet network.